Make one or more plots to the current plot device (see setplot device).

 Plot the probability distribution from the results of the most recently run margin command.
 (Must be a 1-D or 2-D distribution.)

 Plot the current incident model spectrum (Note: This is NOT the same as an unfolded spectrum.)
-The contributions of the various additive components also are plotted.
-If using a named model, the model name should be given as an additional argument.
+The contributions of the various additive components are also plotted.
+If using a named model, the model name should be given as an additional argument. emodel plots Ef(E) or, if plotting wavelength, λf(λ). eemodel plots E2f(E), or if plotting wavelength, λ2f(λ).
+The E (or λ) used in the multiplicative factor is taken to be the geometric mean of the lower and upper energies of the plot bin.

 Plot the data divided by the folded model.